Flash-X/Flash-X-docs/docs/source/sfocu.rst

 somewhere between that checkpoint and its immediate predecessor something in the code changed the numerics.
-Therefor, the search space can only be narrowed to the limit allow by the checkpointing interval, which in Flash-X, without clever calls to IO sprinkled about, is at best once per time cycle.
+Therefor, the search space can only be narrowed to the limit allow by the checkpointing interval, which in |flashx|, without clever calls to IO sprinkled about, is at best once per time cycle.

 Drift aims to refine that granularity considerably by allowing comparisons to be made upon every modification to a block’s contents.
-To achieve this, drift intercepts calls to , and inserts into them a step to checksum each of the variables stored on the block.
+To achieve this, drift intercepts calls to ``Grid_releaseBlkPtr``, and inserts into them a step to checksum each of the variables stored on the block.
 Any checksums that do not match with respect to the last checksums recorded for that block are logged to a text file along with the source file and line number.
-The developer can then compare two drift logs generated by the different runs using to find the first log entry that generates unequal checksums, thus telling the developer which call to first witnessed divergent values.
+The developer can then compare two drift logs generated by the different runs using ``diff`` to find the first log entry that generates unequal checksums, thus telling the developer which call to ``Grid_releaseBlkPtr`` first witnessed divergent values.

 The following are example excerpts from two drift logs.
-Notice the checksum value has changed for variable on block 18.
-This should clue the developer in that the cause of divergent behavior lies somewhere between and .
+Notice the checksum value has changed for variable ``dens`` on block 18.
+This should clue the developer in that the cause of divergent behavior lies somewhere between ``Eos_wrapped.F90:249`` and ``hy_ppm_sweep.F90:533``.

 +----------------------------------+----------------------------------+
 | .. container:: scriptsize        | .. container:: scriptsize        |